dna2github/NodeBase/README.md

 - "Start" app manager
 - type xxx.xxx.xxx.xxx:20180 under "Shared Application" and click "Enter"
 - select an app and click
-- click "Import" to get app
+- click "Import" to get app; then NodeBase Application Manager will make a copy of the app on local

+# FAQ

+- "Network" shows 0.0.0.0?
+A: probably not connect to Wi-Fi.

 # Modules